Wafer Paper Ruffles

 I’ve got you.
 Sign up below to receive my Free Recipe Guide to help you make your own Wafer Paper GlueAlcohol-free Conditioner and learn more about Wafer Paper.

-This Wafer Paper Flowers EBOOK is perfect for home bakers and cake decorators looking to enhance their designs and learn to make 40+ wafer paper flowers.
+This Wafer Paper Flowers Guide is perfect for home bakers and cake decorators looking to enhance their designs and learn to make 37 wafer paper flowers.